The-R4V3N/Dev-Jokes-Plugin/README.md

 ## Welcome!
 Glad to see you here

-The Dev Jokes WordPress plugin is a simple and fun way to add random programming-related jokes to your website.
+The Dev Jokes WordPress plugin is the first plugin developed by me, and provides a simple and fun way to add random programming-related jokes to your website.
 Currently in development, the plugin features a curated list of clean jokes, and generates a new joke each time the page is loaded.

 While the source of the jokes is fixed at the moment, future versions of the plugin may allow for customization and user-submitted jokes.
 In the meantime, enjoy the current selection of jokes, which have been hand-picked for their humor and relevance to the programming community.